jubianchi/create-electron-app/README.md

 npm run test:main -- --watch
 ```

-We are adding the `-watch` flag which will be passed to Jest.
+We are adding the `--watch` flag which will be passed to Jest.
 Your tests will now be executed when files change.

 ### The `test:main` suite